LUCIA-RONCHI/Kaggle_Titanic/README.md

-# Kaggle_Titanic
- Analysis for the Titanic competition at Kaggle
+# Titanic: Machine Learning from disaster

+## About

+This repository contains the analysis done for the Titanic competition found at Kaggle https://www.kaggle.com/c/titanic It was done for fun, and as a practice of general analytics skills such as data wrangling, data visualization, and modeling.

+## Documents

+- EDA: Exploratory Data Analysis, to understand variables' distributions and relations
+- Logistic_Regression
+- Random_Forest